DON’T MISS OUT ON YOUR DEMOCRATIC RIGHTS

 You only need to register once; you don’t need to register separately for every election.
 However, you do need to register again if you change your address, name or nationality.

-You have to be 18 on polling day to vote (or 16 for Scottish Parliament and local elections, along with some but not all referendums).
+You have to be 18* on polling day to vote.
 For that reason, you can register in advance of your 18th birthday so that if an election is called whilst you are under-age but you will be 18 on polling day, you can therefore still get your vote.

 EU citizens are able to vote in the UK by the way – for council elections although not for the Westminster Parliamentary elections.
 Commonwealth and Irish citizens can also register to vote and they’re allowed to vote in all types of elections.